writingmate/vibe-marketing/blog/README.md

 The script will:

-- ✅ Validate your metadata
+- â Validate your metadata
-- ✅ Convert markdown to HTML
+- â Convert markdown to HTML
-- ✅ Update the CSV file
+- â Update the CSV file
-- ✅ Create backups
+- â Create backups
-- ✅ Move processed files to `processed/` folder
+- â Move processed files to `processed/` folder

-## 📝 Writing Guidelines
+## ð Writing Guidelines

 ### Required Frontmatter Fields